arham-rumi/Python_Batch_01/README.md

-# Python_Batch_01
+# Python Batch - 01
-This is the repo to track Python Learning
+This is the repo to Track Python Teaching for batch - 01